How this summer could bring the pandemic relief we’re longing for

-“As a modeler, my mind works in terms of probabilities, and the probability of a great summer is really increasing,” Rubin, director of the hospital’s PolicyLab, said.
+“As a modeler, my mind works in terms of probabilities, and the probability of a great summer is really increasing,” said Rubin, director of the hospital’s PolicyLab.

-There is a good chance that by summer, America will look and feel very different than our current isolated lives.
+There is a good chance that by summer, American life will look and feel very different.
 Eating inside a restaurant or a friend’s house may no longer be controversial.
 Cookouts and summer vacations may return.
-Many aspects of life will be reminiscent of a time before coronavirus — as long as vaccinations continue to increase and Americans stay careful during the spring, when more highly-transmissible variants could proliferate and lead to an increase in cases, according to interviews with more than a dozen epidemiologists, modelers and virologists.
+Many aspects of life will be reminiscent of a time before the coronavirus — as long as vaccinations continue to increase and Americans stay careful during the spring, when more highly transmissible variants could proliferate and lead to an increase in cases, according to interviews with more than a dozen epidemiologists, modelers and virologists.

-“There are wild card factors that could change this, but I’ve been telling people if there are things you’ve been wanting to do, think July or late summer,” said Jeffrey Shaman, an infectious-disease expert who leads the modeling team at Columbia University.
+“There are wild-card factors that could change this, but I’ve been telling people if there are things you’ve been wanting to do, think July or late summer,” said Jeffrey Shaman, an infectious-disease expert who leads the modeling team at Columbia University.

-Some of the growing reasons for optimism: Cases, hospitalizations and deaths have fallen steeply the past few weeks in the U.S. and worldwide.
-The World Health Organization reported an 11 percent global decline in cases last week, and a 20 percent drop in deaths.
-More than 46 million Americans have received at least one dose of coronavirus vaccine, and supply is poised to increase dramatically.
-This week, a third vaccine was found to be safe and effective and will likely be approved for emergency use within days.
+Some of the growing reasons for optimism: Cases, hospitalizations and deaths have fallen steeply the past few weeks in the United States and worldwide.
+The World Health Organization reported an 11 percent global decline in cases last week and a 20 percent drop in deaths.
+More than 46 million Americans have received at least one dose of coronavirus vaccine, and the supply is poised to increase dramatically.
+This week, a third vaccine was found to be safe and effective and was likely to be approved for emergency use within days.

-Widespread vaccination is the key to having the kind of summer everyone wants — even if there is an increase in cases during early spring.
-By July 1, roughly 56 percent of the U.S. population — about 185 million people — could be vaccinated, according to projections by data scientist Youyang Gu, whose past models have been cited by the Centers for Disease Control and Prevention.
+Widespread vaccination is the key to having the kind of summer everyone wants — even if there is an increase in cases in early spring.
+By July 1, roughly 56 percent of the U.S. population — about 185 million people — could be vaccinated with at least their first dose, according to projections by data scientist Youyang Gu, whose past models have been cited by the Centers for Disease Control and Prevention.

 Residents at one senior living community in Virginia Beach have already glimpsed what that future may look and feel like.
-Nearly all of the 700 seniors at Westminster-Canterbury on Chesapeake Bay have now received their second vaccine dose, and 80 percent of the staff.
+Nearly all of the 700 seniors at Westminster-Canterbury on Chesapeake Bay have now received their second vaccine dose, along with 80 percent of the staff.

-“There’s just pure joy in the air, a feeling of renewal that’s just palpable,” said John Wolfe, president of the resident’s association.
+“There’s just pure joy in the air, a feeling of renewal that’s just palpable,” said John Wolfe, president of the residents association.

-There hasn’t been an active covid case since late December.
-Last Sunday, the facility held its first in-person church service at its chapel, though everyone still wore masks for safety.
-For months, those in the independent living apartments have worn wristbands so that people going out for groceries and errands wouldn’t mingle with those choosing to eat in the dining hall.
-On Saturday, they held a special event to cut off those wristbands.
+There has not been an active coronavirus case since late December.
+On Sunday, the community held its first in-person church service at its chapel, though everyone still wore masks.
+For months, those in the independent-living apartments have worn wristbands so that people going out for groceries and errands would not mingle with those choosing to eat in the dining hall.
+Last Saturday, they held a special event to cut off those wristbands.

 “It’s like the light at end of tunnel has finally arrived,” said Wolfe, 79.

-Weather is another reason experts are optimistic about summer: warmer temperatures will allow more people to congregate outside, where conditions are less hospitable to the spread of the virus, rather than indoors, where coronavirus thrives.
+Weather is another reason experts are optimistic about summer.
+Warmer temperatures will allow more people to congregate outside, where conditions are less hospitable to the spread of the virus, rather than indoors, where coronavirus thrives.

-For the past year, Natalie Dean, an assistant professor of biostatistics at University of Florida, has dreamed of bringing her children to visit their grandparents in Massachusetts.
+For the past year, Natalie Dean, an assistant professor of biostatistics at the University of Florida, has dreamed of taking her children to visit their grandparents in Massachusetts.
 By summer, transmission will hopefully be low enough to make a flight safe for her family.
-The vaccine will allow the grandparents to see her children without fearing the virus could kill them.
+Vaccinations will allow the grandparents to see her children without fearing the virus could kill them.

 “The virus won’t be gone by summer, but we’ll at least have some joy back in our lives,” she said.